zswvivi/bihardnce/README.md

 ### Train Bi-hardNCE
-In the following section, we describe how to train a SimCSE model by using our code.
+In the following section, we describe how to train a Bi-hardNCE model by using our code.

 ### Requirements
 - python3.6